 MLA supports extension and training opportunities with practical information, tools and calculators to assist producer decision making, with the aim of achieving long-term productive and profitable businesses.

 In 2019, MLA supported the delivery of 15 Paperless Farm Office workshops throughout red meat producing regions of WA.
-In addition to supporting these workshops, MLA and Profitable Grazing Systems also partnered with PinG WA to deliver a Supported Learning Program (SLP) which is a producer upskilling program based on supported learning and coaching.
+In addition to supporting these workshops, MLA and Profitable Grazing Systems also partnered with Rural Edge to deliver a Supported Learning Program (SLP) which is a producer upskilling program based on supported learning and coaching.

 Figured understand the importance of online livestock, crop and production tracking, farm budgeting and forecasting and have therefore developed a tool that gives you accurate data in one place, real time.
-In 2019, Figured provided PinG WA with a free subscription to enable us to quickly, easily and accurately develop powerful reporting at a glance, develop accurate budgets and forecast for the year ahead.
+In 2019 and 2020 Figured have provided Rural Edge with a free subscription to enable us to quickly, easily and accurately develop powerful reporting at a glance, develop accurate budgets and forecast for the year ahead.

-PinG WA work closely with host communities, such as Community Resource Centres and local grower groups to receive on-the-ground assistance to deliver workshops where and when they’re required.
-Host communities and grower groups also support PinG WA through applying for grants and co-investing in delivery of workshops which enable primary producers to attend workshops at a subsidised cost.
+Rural Edge work closely with host communities, such as Community Resource Centres and local grower groups to receive on-the-ground assistance to deliver workshops where and when they’re required.
+Host communities and grower groups also support Rural Edge through applying for grants and co-investing in delivery of workshops which enable primary producers to attend workshops at a subsidised cost.

 In 2018, the INSPIRE Summit Funding Partners were: